We asked KNIME users to share their tips and tricks on using KNIME

 Ever sat next to a friend or colleague at the computer and were awed when you suddenly realised the way they do certain tasks is much better?
-We recently asked KNIME users to share their tips and tricks on using KNIME.
 In this series of posts we’ll be showing you how the experts use KNIME in the hopes that by sharing ideas you’ll discover some handy techniques.

 Viewing Content in the Workflow Editor